 TV time can take a toll on your child's nutrition.
 Why?
 Many kids spend a fair amount of time in front of the television and research shows they are easily swayed to choose the foods they see advertised.
 Some of the foods shown in commercials don't do them any favors when it comes to feeding their growing brains and bodies.
 Many are high in solid fats, added sugars, sodium and/or calories and they often lack vitamins, minerals and dietary fiber.

 Each day while watching TV, children typically see between 10 and 13 advertisements that promote some type of food or beverage.
 And, more than ninety percent of these advertisements have been shown to be high in ingredients that are recommended for children to limit.
-In fact, even with the Children's Food and Beverage Advertising Initiative, an industry-based voluntary effort to improve the advertising of foodstuff targeted towards children under age 12, more than half of the advertisements that were approved in 2014 did not meet the nutrition recommendations established by several government agencies.

 How can you tame TV temptations and promote healthier eating?

 - Avoid watching TV while eating.
 As a family, agree not to watch TV (or use other electronic devices) during meals or while snacking.
 Eating together regularly without distractions also offers the opportunity to promote healthful eating and family bonding.

 - Watch children's programs without advertisements.
 Consider watching shows for children on platforms that allow you to fast forward through the commercials or ones that do not include commercials.
 Watching shows on public television stations is another option.

 - Spend time together learning about foods.
 Try growing a garden, visiting a farmer's market or browsing the produce section at the grocery store when possible.
 Older children can be taught how to use the Nutrition Facts label and help with shopping for healthier foods.